michaelfriedman/michaelfriedman/README.md

 ⚛️ &nbsp; I do all things JavaScript, but spend most my time working with React.

+📝 &nbsp; I'm keeping a [blog](https://michaels.blog) and will be posting every week moving forward.

 ☁️ &nbsp; AWS Certified Developer Associate

 🌱 &nbsp; Experienced Working with Greenfield Startups